 - Do you encounter any extint animal groups along your route to the

-answer this: How many species are listed with-in the genus Felis?).
+- How many species are listed with-in the genus Felis?.

 Let's consider the following situation: you know that the scientific